I completed my formal education some years ago.

 26. No experience in life is wasted.
 To paraphrase Tony Robbins, cultivate the belief that life is happening for you, not to you.
 If you believe that life is happening for your good, you’ll be able to see even challenges and frustrations in a positive light.

 27. Don’t expect to become an educated person just by going to school.
 School is a crucial part of your education, but it’s just one part.
 Why?
 Because there are many skills you won’t master through formal education alone, e.g. persuasion, negotiation, design thinking, adaptive thinking.
-Take a proactive approach toward learning these types of skills through books, videos, online courses and real-world experiences.
+Take a proactive approach toward learning these types of skills through these must-read books for students, videos, online courses and real-world experiences.

 28. Say “thank you” and “sorry” often.
 Don’t just say these words for the sake of saying them.
 If you mean it when you say “thank you” and “sorry”, you’ll build stronger relationships with both your friends and family.

 29. Don’t worry about being popular or cool.
 Popularity is overrated.
 Responsibility, duty, excellence, kindness, courage and generosity aren’t – so focus on these instead.

 30. Be curious.
 For most of my life as a student, I only learned information that was going to be tested on the exam.
 But later on, when I became a curious student who wanted to learn about all kinds of things, I started to enjoy school more.
 Not only that, I started to enjoy life more, because I realised that there’s so much beauty in the world around us.
 Start becoming more curious today!